ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/03-binary-search.md

 For the example of a book shelf alphabetically from left to right, binary search would be described as such:
 - Start by comparing the middle book in the shelf to the one we are looking for.
     - if the middle book is the one we are looking for, our search is done!
-    - if we are searching for an alpabetically earlier book, search the left half of the shelf.
+    - if we are searching for an alphabetically earlier book, search the left half of the shelf.
     - otherwise search in right half.
 - Repeat this procedure for the left or right half, comparing to middle book of that half, and so on.